 Digital Gains Importance

 With only 7 percent penetration, online luxury sales are less developed than in neighbouring countries like China or Korea.
 Many brands are reluctant to sell online, partly because physical retail remains a popular form of luxury shopping.
 Japanese shoppers appreciate the personal treatment they receive in store, where staff kindness and service quality stand out as a key factor for their visit.
-This is particularly important in Japanese culture, where the drive to achieve satori — an ability to focus on the task at hand, and do it well — is practised by many Japanese.
+This is particularly important in Japanese culture, where a drive to focus on the task at hand — and do it well — is practised by many Japanese.

 Still, “the digital journey is important.
 Luxury shoppers of all ages like to familiarise themselves [online] to prepare for their shopping journey and what brands and products they will purchase,” said Durand-Servoingt.